FenixEdu/fenixedu-academic/MIGRATION.md

     ```
 5. Start your application and login with a manager user.
 Once you login, you will be redirected to the application's start page.
 If you want to manually manage the new menu structure, go to `http://your-app/bennu-admin` and click on 'Manage Portal'.
 If you wish to import the menu structure using a script, you must go to `http://your-app/bennu-scheduler-ui/#custom` and run the task.
 A sample task (containing IST's structure) can be found at: https://gist.github.com/jcarvalho/cc89b00606135cf6ce97.

 6. You now need to configure the revamped CMS.
 You need to instantiate SiteTemplates for every different site you want to support, as well as connecting them to Portal Functionalities.
-An example script can be found at `https://gist.github.com/jcarvalho/0c16a878255a7afe6971`.
+An example script can be found at https://gist.github.com/jcarvalho/0c16a878255a7afe6971.
 It contains paths and names that are specific to IST's installation, but you can use it as the starting point to configure your own sites.

-7. After the sites have been created, run the following task to import the previously existing FunctionalityCalls
+7. After the sites have been created, run the following task to import the previously existing FunctionalityCalls.
+Replace the /path/to/json with a server accessible location of the calls.json file exported previously and /path/to/transformations/json to a server accessible location of a translations file with all the transformations you need to do.
+An example of this last file can be found here https://gist.github.com/pedrosan7os/0bc8d3e7368c5a88acbc.

     ```java
     package pt.ist.fenix;

     import java.io.FileReader;
+    import java.util.HashMap;
+    import java.util.Map;

     import net.sourceforge.fenixedu.domain.Section;
     import net.sourceforge.fenixedu.domain.Site;